Strategies to reduce the thermoelastic loss of multimaterial coated finite substrates: Mathematical framework for the thermoelastic loss

 Therefore, the thermoelastic loss $\phi$ can thus be calculated from

-Typically the substrate is significantly thicker than the film, i.e., $(h-l) \gg l$, implying that the total stored energy is mostly contained in the substrate (the second terms of Equations~\ref{eq24}).
+Typically the substrate is significantly thicker than the film, i.e., $(h-l) \gg l$, implying that the total stored energy is mostly contained in the substrate (the second terms of Eq.~\ref{eq24}).
 As a result, by using a thicker substrate, which leads to a larger elastic energy stored in the substrate (while having little impact on the temperature gradient and inducing only a small increase in the energy lost per cycle due to thermoelasticity), we see a decrease in $\phi$.
-It should be noted that this is different from the dilution factor considered in mechanical loss extraction from GeNS measurement~\cite{Vajente2019NotesSuspension}, since the thermoelastic loss is coupled, due to the interactions between coating and substrate, and cannot be separated.
+It should be noted that this is different from the dilution factor~\cite{Li2014} considered in mechanical loss measurements from the GeNS method~\cite{Cesarini2009}.
+In the GeNS method, the mechanical loss of a coating is determined as the difference between the total (substrate + coating) and the substrate mechanical losses weighted by the dilution factor, which is defined as the ratio between the energy stored in the coating and the total energy of the system~\cite{Li2014}.
+Since the thermoelastic loss that we report in this paper is caused by the thermal expansion mismatch between different materials, it is due to interactions between layers, i.e., $\phi$ cannot be determined as the combined contribution from single layers.
 Somiya and Yamamoto showed that $\phi$ decreases with the substrate thickness and hits a plateau at a certain thickness~\cite{Somiya2009CoatingMirror}.
-As per the definition of thermoelastic loss (Eq.~\ref{eq25}), adding more material to the substrate increases the system stored energy, while the energy dissipated remains almost unchanged.
-Thus, using a thicker substrate would lead to a lower thermoelastic loss.
+As per the definition of thermoelastic loss (Eq.~\ref{eq25}), the thicker the substrate the larger the system stored energy, while the energy dissipated remains almost unchanged.
+Thus, using a thicker substrate would lead to a lower thermoelastic loss caused by thermal expansion mismatch between different materials.
 The thermoelastic loss plateau discussed above is a direct consequence of only taking into account the film elastic energy.
 The substrate effect will be discussed in more detail in Section~\ref{results}.